ankushmehta123/ankushmehta123/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning and working on ML/AI , Deep Learning and NLP
-- 🔭 I’m interested in building ML model related to finance (Fintech), 🕹️ my side hobby: UE5 VR Environment Development
-- 🤝 I’m looking to collaborate on practical implementations of Quantum ML
+- 🔭 I’m interested in building ML models related to finance (Fintech) and practical implementations of Quantum ML
-- 📫 Reach me : ankushmehta243@gmail.com
+- 🕹️ My side hobby: UE5 VR Development